Actipro/Avalonia-Controls/Documentation/topics/index.md

 ## Actipro @@PlatformName Pro Products

-Elevate your application by [licensing](licensing.md) additional professionally designed commercial controls.
+Elevate your application by [licensing](licensing.md) additional professionally designed commercial controls and getting access to the XAML source for all of our default control styles and themes.

 ### Fundamentals